andreas-kupries/aktive/doc-internal/spec-language.md

 ##### Code fragments

-Which of the commands `geometry`, `state`, and `pixels` are required or forbidden depends on the operator result.
+Which of the commands `state`, and `pixels` are required or forbidden depends on the operator result.

 Operators returning void or a non-image must not specify the aforementioned commands.
 Their actions are specified as part of the `void` and `return` commands which declare them as such.

-Operators returning an image have to specify the `geometry` and `pixels` commands.
-The `state` command is optional, as well as the region state options of the `pixels` command.
+Operators returning an image have to specify the `state` and `pixels` commands.

+The image `state -setup` is required and has to initialize the image geometry.

+It may initialize the image's operator state.
+If `-fields` were provided the state structure will be pre-allocated.
+Without `-fields` the setup code is wholly responsible.
+The `-cleanup` code is needed if and only if the state structure has heap-allocated members.
+Note that the runtime assumes that the state information is heap allocated, and it will release it on image destruction, if not NULL.
+You __cannot__ store non-pointer data directly into the state field.
+Except when a crash is desired.

+The region state setup, cleanup, and fields provided through the `pixel` command are wholly optional.
+When specified the behaviour of the system is the same as for the image state.

 All the commands providing C code fragments take an arbitrary, but even number of additional arguments, as a means of driving code templating.
 The generator replaces all occurences of the key